 - Hormonal birth control contains the hormones estrogen and/or progestin (synthetic form of progesterone)

 - It’s not medically necessary to have a period every month.
 Crazy, right?
-A lot of women have been taught that it’s healthy to have a period every month, and even needed for “cleansing”, or what have you.
-However, birth control partially works by thinning the endometrial lining of your uterus (the part that sloughs off each time you have a period) to the point that there’s no need for it to be shed at the end of a cycle.
-Hence, why some women don’t have periods while on continuous birth control.
+A lot of people have been taught that it’s healthy to have a period every month, and even needed for “cleansing”.
+However, birth control partially works by thinning the endometrial lining of your uterus (the part that sloughs off each time you have a period), which means there is no need for it to be shed at the end of a cycle.
+Hence, why some women don’t have periods while on continuous types of birth control.

 Pills are the oldest and most well-known form of birth control.
 For many women, it’s what they’re used to and what works well for them.
 Pills are broken down further into 2 categories.